Welcome to Denali National Park

 Getting Here

-The closest major airports are Fairbanks at 120 miles north of the park and Anchorage at 240 miles south of the park.
+The closest major airport to Denali National Park is Fairbanks at 120 miles north of the park and Anchorage at 240 miles south of the park.

 Local airlines fly into Talkeetna, Alaska.